 The project includes the design of a 14 foot wide concrete multi-use path and extending approximately 3.1 miles from the paved trail at Pittsburgh Yards (near the I-75 underpass) to the end of the unpaved Southside Trail at Bill Kennedy Way.
 Southside Trail – Segments 2 and 3 make up 1.9 miles and Segments 4 and 5 are 1.2 miles.

-Additional site elements included planting, lighting, retaining walls, vertical connections to adjoining streets, storm drainage, signage/wayfinding, and the replacement and rehabilitation of several bridges.
-The design also included streetscape/accessibility improvements on all intersecting streets extending from the Corridor to the nearest intersection or one-quarter mile, whichever was closest.
+Additional site elements include planting, lighting, retaining walls, vertical connections to adjoining streets, storm drainage, signage/wayfinding, and the replacement and rehabilitation of several bridges.
+The design also includes streetscape/accessibility improvements on all intersecting streets extending from the corridor to the nearest intersection or one-quarter mile, whichever was closest.

+ABI was awarded a $500,000 Brownfield Cleanup Grant from the Environmental Protection Agency (EPA).
+Grant funds will be used to clean up portions of the interim Southside Trail.
+Soil remediation will focus on 26 areas as identified in the Analysis of Brownfield Cleanup Alternatives (ABCA) previously prepared by United Consulting.
 The Analysis of Brownfield Cleanup Alternatives (ABCA) is available for viewing here.
 The report, part of an EPA grant, provides information about any contamination found on site and alternatives for cleaning up any the contamination.

-Last Updated: July 2, 2021
+Last Updated: July 12, 2023